fpusan/tutorial-template/docs/source/SQMtools.rst

 This package provides an easy way to expose the different results of SqueezeMeta (orfs, contigs, bins, taxonomy, functions…) into R, as well as a set of utility functions to filter and display SqueezeMeta results.

 .. note::
-  The documentation below aims to describe the philosophy, usage, and internals of the SQMtools package.
+  The documentation below aims to describe the philosophy, usage, and internals of the SQMtools package, initially described in `Puente-Sánchez *et al.*, (2020) <https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-020-03703-2>`_ *BMC bioinformatics* **21**:358.

   For detailed (albeit maybe a bit outdated) usage examples see also the `wiki entry <https://github.com/jtamames/SqueezeMeta/wiki/Using-R-to-analyze-your-SQM-results>`_.

 Design philosophy
 =================